telerik/blazor-docs/components/button/appearance.md

 ## Rounded

-The `Rounded` parameter applies the `border-radiums` CSS rule to the button to achieve curving of the edges.
+The `Rounded` parameter applies the `border-radius` CSS rule to the button to achieve curving of the edges.
 You can set it to a member of the `Telerik.Blazor.ThemeConstants.Button.Rounded` class:

 | Class members | Manual declarations |
 |------------|--------|